 - Transfer from the oven to a baking rack and allow the cake to cool for 5 - 10 minutes before releasing the tin.

 - When cool, use a small sieve to dust the cake with a little cocoa or cacao powder.

-- You can shake it up a bit - you can substitute almonds for the hazelnuts and play around with other sugars.
-In the past I have also added a touch of spice such as vanilla and cinnamon.
+- You can shake it up a bit - substitute almonds for the hazelnuts and play around with other sugars.
+In the past, I have also added a touch of spice, such as vanilla and cinnamon.

 Enjoy your Beetroot, Chocolate and Hazelnut Cake!